 1. Take the time to slow down & breathe

-There have been many times during the past few weeks where I can feel knots of panic rising in my chest.
-My breathing becomes heavy and my muscles tighten.
+Many times during the past few weeks, I can feel knots of panic rising in my chest.
+My breathing becomes heavy, and my muscles tighten.
 My mind runs with endless, negative possibilities.
 It’s important to become self-aware when moments like this begin to happen.

 When I feel the panic rising in my chest, I take myself to a spot in my house where I can be by myself, and I do this simple breathwork practice: